Deception or Trust? - Buying Emergency Foods

 their packaging?
 Many of the current emergency foods are packed in

-flexible pouches of of varying composition - THIS TYPE OF PACKAGING WILL
+flexible pouches of of varying compositions - MOST OF THIS TYPE OF PACKAGING WILL

-NOT DELIVER A 20 YEAR PLUS SHELF LIFE!
+NOT DELIVER A 25-YEAR PLUS SHELF LIFE!
 Plastic buckets and flexible

-pouches are not packaging for extended shelf life (over 5 to 10 years at
+pouches are not packaging for extended shelf life (over 15 years at

 - The adequate and truthful nutritional value - What is the quality of